These colorful painted rocks are a great rock painting activity for kids and a fun way to teach children colors.

 If you are doing multiple items, it is a great way for them to practice their counting too!

-Color Mixing Activity For Kid
+Color Mixing Activity For Kids

 Draw out colors to find out what combinations you will be mixing.
-Sometimes they are odd ones, but nevertheless they are fun to create.
+Sometimes they are odd ones, but nevertheless, they are fun to create.
 This is a great early science activity to do with kids.

 What colors do you think will be created?
 What do you notice every time you add white or black to a color?